JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 Making changes internally to DynamicPPL.jl, the DSL of Turing.jl, to allow batching.
 Implement a way to indicate to the code that “Hey, this input should be treated as a batch, not a single input!*.
 One approach to this might be an independent package which implements a wrapper type Batch or something, which is simply unwrapped at the stages where appropriate, but this needs to be further discussed.

-## Benchmarking & improving performance of the JuliaGaussianProcesses libraries

-**Mentors:** Will Tebbutt, ST John

-**Project difficulty:** Medium

-**Project length:** 350 hrs

-**Description:**
-Although KernelFunctions.jl has extensive correctness testing, our performance testing is lacking.
-This project aims to resolve this, and resolve performance issues wherever they are found.
-The contributor would first need to extend our existing benchmarking coverage, and debug any obvious performance problems.
-The next phase of the work would be to construct end-to-end examples of KernelFunctions being used in practice, profile them to determine where performance problems lie, and fix them.

-## Iterative methods for inference in Gaussian Processes

-**Mentors:** Will Tebbutt, S. T. John, Ross Viljoen

-**Project difficulty:** Medium

-**Project length:** 175 hrs

-**Description:**
-There has recently been quite a bit of work on inference methods for GPs that use iterative methods rather than the Cholesky factorisation.
-They look quite promising, but no one has implemented any of these within the Julia GP ecosystem yet, but they should fit nicely within the AbstractGPs framework.
-If you’re interested in improving the GP ecosystem in Julia, this project might be for you!

 ## Approximate inference methods for non-Gaussian likelihoods in Gaussian Processes

 **Mentors:** S. T. John, Ross Viljoen